-Both IDEA and NCLB recognize the right of all learners to a high-quality standards-based education.
+Both Individuals with Disability Education Act (IDEA) and Elementary and Secondary School Act (ESSA) recognize the right of all learners to a high-quality standards-based education.
 The laws preclude the development of separate educational agendas for students with disabilities and others with special needs.
-They also hold teachers, schools, districts, and states responsible for ensuring that these students demonstrate progress according to the same standards.
+They also hold teachers, schools, districts, and states responsible for ensuring that these students demonstrate progress according to the same high expectations.
 (2)